procount/pinn/README_PINN.md

 Keyboard navigation can also be achieved by mapping joystick or CEC buttons to the cursor keys, and keys selected by mapping to the spacebar key.

-The virtual keyboard is not moveable, but it can be made transparent using the slide control to the right of the space-bar.
+The virtual keyboard is not movable, but it can be made transparent using the slide control to the right of the space-bar.

 ### How to use with the Raspberry Pi Touch Display